Programs and Services

 - Monitoring of eye or vision changes

-- Monitoring of prescription glasses or contact lenses
+- Monitoring of prescription glasses

 Chiropractic Services

-Chiropractic services are most commonly recommended when a person experiences musculoskeletal conditions involving the spine and related joints, particularly low back pain, neck pain, and certain types of headaches.
+Our clinic offers chiropractic services, which are most commonly recommended when a person experiences musculoskeletal conditions involving the spine and related joints, particularly low back pain, neck pain, and certain types of headaches.
 Individuals with acute or chronic back pain that is mechanical in nature (pain related to movement or posture), reduced spinal mobility, or discomfort following minor injuries such as strains or whiplash may benefit from an evaluation by a chiropractor.
 Chiropractic care is generally not recommended as a first-line treatment for systemic diseases, severe neurological deficits, fractures, infections, cancer-related pain, or inflammatory arthritis unless coordinated with medical care.

 Acupuncture Services